er537/blog/_posts/2023-09-05-whisper_interpretability.md

 ---
 *(Work done as part of [SERI MATS](https://www.serimats.org/) Summer 2023 cohort under the supervision of Lee Sharkey.)*

+TL;DR - Mechanistic Interpretability has mainly focused on language and image models, but there's a growing need for interpretability in multimodal models that can handle text, images, audio, and video.
+I therefore spent my time on SERI MATS doing mechanistic interpretability on OpenAI's Whisper speech-to-text model.
+Here I present some of my results.

+# Why we should care about interpreting multimodal models
-Thus far, Mechanistic Interpretability has primarily focused on language and image models.
-GPT-4 is already multimodal (image and text) and before long we are likely to have fully multimodal models that can interact with images, text, audio and video.
-To develop a universal model for interpretability we need techniques that transfer across all these modalities.
-Thus far however, there have been no series attempts to do mechanistic interp on audio models, let alone multimodal models.
-This is worrying because there could easily be parts of these multimodal models performing dangeous/deceptive computation that we are unable to interpret.
-I have therefore spent some time doing mechanistic interpretability on OpenAI's Whisper model.
-Here I present some of my findings.
+Up to this point, the main focus in mechanistic interpretability has centred around language and image models.
+GPT-4, which currently inputs both text and images, is paving the way for the development of fully multimodal models capable of handling images, text, audio, and video.
+To develop a universal model for interpretability, we need techniques that transfer across all these modalities.
+Notably, there have been minimal efforts directed toward interpreting audio models, let alone multimodal ones.
+This raises concerns because there might be components within these multimodal models performing dangerous/deceptive computation that we are unable to interpret.
+Therefore, I have spend some time doing mechanistic interpretability on OpenAI's Whisper model, and here I share some of the insights I have gained.

 This post is structured into 3 main claims that I make about the model: